DamianZaremba/damianzaremba.co.uk/content/_posts/2013-01-20-what-is-anycast-and-why-would-i-use-it.markdown

 These NS records would then be "glued" on the root nameservers, so the first resolver can find the NS servers IP address.

-Now there are 2 problems with this, if you loose a server the resolver (client) will be slow to failover (probably timing out a few requests) and a user in the US might end up going to the server in APAC rather than the 'local' one to them.
+Now there are 2 problems with this, if you loose a server the resolver (client) will be slow to fail over (probably timing out a few requests) and a user in the US might end up going to the server in APAC rather than the 'local' one to them.

 Anycast helps to solve both these issues.